Newmachar railway station

 Newmachar railway station was a railway station in Newmachar, Aberdeenshire which is now closed.

 History

 The station was opened on 18 July 1861 by the Great North of Scotland Railway.
 On the northbound platform was the station building and on the west side was the goods yard.
-Two signal boxes opened in 1890: north and south.
-Both were at the north and south end of the northbound platform respectively.
+Two signal boxes opened in 1890: north and south were situated at each end of the northbound platform respectively.
 The station closed to passengers on 4 October 1965.
 The signal boxes closed along with it.
 The station was later bought by the local run 'Whytes Bus Coaches' in the mid-1980s, who relocated to their current location at Mill Pond, half a mile out of Newmachar.